 court security officer

-Criminal justice majors initially complete a two-year liberal arts foundation, including the university’s general education requirements.
-Next, they earn 36 credits in criminal justice (24 credits of mandatory courses and 12 credits of elective courses).
+Criminal justice majors initially complete a two-year liberal arts foundation, including the university’s general education requirements and sociology 261.
+Next, they earn 39 credits in criminal justice (27 credits of mandatory courses and 12 credits of elective courses).
 A minimum of 120 credits are required for graduation.
 Some courses may be taken online or partially online.

 Elective courses include those in juvenile justice, victimology, jails, and women and the criminal justice system.
 Students may use elective courses to specialize in crime analysis, participate in field education, study abroad, pursue a forensic science certificate, or pursue a minor relevant to their career goals.